-Dividend payments may be delayed and held in the Umbrella Cash Accounts (and not bear interest) if the original Application Form (other than in instances where the account was opened via an Approved Clearing System) or any requested anti-money laundering documentation has not been received by the Administrator.
+Dividend payments may be delayed and held in the Umbrella Cash Account (and not bear interest) if any requested antimoney laundering documentation has not been received by the Administrator.
 In such circumstances, any sums payable by way of dividend or distribution to Shareholders shall remain an asset of the Company until such time as the Administrator is satisfied that its anti-money laundering procedures have been fully complied with, following which such dividend will be paid.